emf-creaf/traits4models/README.md

 ## Companion R packages

-The development of **traits4models** is intended to complement other packages of the medfate modelling framework:
+The development of **traits4models** is intended to complement other packages of the same modelling framework:

 - Package [**medfateland**](https://emf-creaf.github.io/medfateland)
   extends **medfate** by allowing simulations to be performed in a